Home Authors Books Subjects Events Software Features Links Newsletter Gifts Blog Forum What's New

 Finally it gives an insight into the way Chaitin's discovery of Omega extended the ideas of Gödel and Turing on incompleteness and uncomputability.
 This number demonstrates Chaitin's idea that a truly random number is not compressible - that the shortest program to produce such a number is the number itself.

 One proviso - this is the maths book closest to Stephen Hawking's A Brief History of Time, in that it starts of painlessly, but by the end you will have to do a bit of 'okay, I don't really get that, but I'll keep on reading and go with the flow'.
 Don't let that put you off!
+This book is a great supplemental read for private math tutoring and will ensure that you truly grasp these mathematical concepts.

 We are delighted that this title, which we first reviewed in downloadable format, is now available as a real book - it richly deserved publication.